Seventh District Commander

 Commander Parker assumed the command of the Fourth District Substation in February 2015, serving residents of PSAs 407, 408, and 409.
 She was promoted to Commander in September 2015, where she became responsible for the management of the Seventh District.

 Commander Parker is a Certified Public Manager through the George Washington University with a Green Belt in Six Sigma.
-She holds a Bachelor’s Degree in Organizational Leadership from Johns Hopkins University.
+She holds a Bachelor’s Degree and Masters in Organizational Leadership from Johns Hopkins University.

 Commander Parker is a native Washingtonian.
 She was raised and received her primary education in Wards 4 and 6, attending Whittier Elementary, Jefferson Junior High, and Coolidge Senior High.